 5. Using a rubber spatula carefully spread the sour cream over the onions.
 It’s not necessary to completely cover the onions.
 The sour cream will create little pillows.

 6. Sprinkle the cheese evenly over the top of the sour cream.

 7. Bake for about 40-45 minutes until golden brown.

 9. Let stand for 10 minutes before cutting into 16 squares.
 This casserole may be made ahead of time, refrigerated and reheated.
 It also freezes great.

 Makes 16 servings (each serving, 1 slice)

 The origin of cornbread is as old as corn itself.
-In America, we’ve known about and eaten cornbread since arrival of the Europeans.
-The native Americans leaned early on how to dry and grind corn into meal, which is the main ingredient in cornbread.
+In America, we’ve known about and eaten cornbread since the arrival of the Europeans.
+The native Americans learned early on how to dry and grind corn into meals, which is the main ingredient in cornbread.

 This casserole makes a wonderful side dish to serve with any barbecue.
 It’s also yummy served with meatloaf, ham, turkey, chicken, beef, pork, or even a bowl of chili.
 I really love serving it as a side dish for my recipe for, Skinny Steak Fajitas.